 To learn more click on the photograph above.

-What Length of Chain Do I Need?We're often asked this question.
+How Do I Know What Length of Chain I Need?We're often asked this question.

 If you don't already have a chain or necklace of the right length that you can measure, then use a length of string or wool to wrap round your neck down to the point to which you want the chain to fall.